The Bankrate promise

-You’ve graduated from college, started your career and leased your first apartment.
-You’re assembling Ikea furniture on the weekend, and brewing coffee in the morning.
-When you look in the mirror, you see the hazy outlines of an adult.
+So you’ve graduated from college, started your career and leased your first apartment.
+Maybe you’re assembling Ikea furniture on the weekend and brewing coffee each morning.
+As you look in the mirror, you’re starting to see the hazy outlines of an adult.

 Now all you have to do is start saving.

 The road to financial security is long and winding.
-You’ll inevitably face challenges that could imperil your financial health (layoffs, health scares), and experience life events that will fundamentally alter your financial path (marriage, children).
+You inevitably face challenges that could imperil your financial health (layoffs, health scares, car repairs) and experience life events that will fundamentally alter your financial path (marriage, children, pets).

 The greatest joy of adulthood is independence.
 You have your own living space, your own car and you can do what you want with either of them.

 The problem is that you need to back up these essential costs with savings.
-If you lose your job, or something unforeseen and expensive occurs, you’ll rely on a fully-funded emergency savings account to keep you from veering into debt.
+If you lose your job or something unforeseen and expensive occurs, you will need to rely on a fully funded emergency savings account to keep you from veering into debt.

 Tally those monthly costs and multiply by three to six.
 This should give you a range of how much you should have in emergency savings.
-The typical household headed by someone aged 25 to 34 needs somewhere between $10,000 to $20,000.
+The typical household headed by someone aged 30 needs somewhere between $10,000 to $21,000.

 The good thing is that you don’t have to get there all at once.
 Automate direct deposit contributions to a high-yielding savings account, so that you pay yourself a little bit every paycheck.